Feldherren/mv-item-prices/README.md

 # Item Price Control v1.3.0

 ## Changelog:
+1.3.1:	fixed issue where plugin commands referred to an entirely different
+		script
-1.3: fixed how buying price was being determined, is now displayed properly in shop item list
+1.3.0:	changed how buying price was being determined, is now displayed properly
+		in shop item list
-1.2: can now set item buy price multipler via plugin parameter and command 1.1: can now explicitly set item buy and sell prices 1.0: initial commit
+1.2.0:	can now set item buy price multipler via plugin parameter and command 1.1.0:	can now explicitly set item buy and sell prices 1.0.0:	initial commit

 ## Description